Nazzal al-Armouti: Career

-Al-Armouti was born on 16 July 1924 in Amman.
+Al-Armouti was born on 16 July 1924, in Amman.
 He went to school in Amman and Al-Salt, and he later studied at Damascus University in Syria and the University of Exeter in the United Kingdom, obtaining a bachelor of law in 1946.
-In 1948 al-Armouti became secretary general of the Interior Ministry of Jordan.
+In 1948, al-Armouti became secretary general of the Interior Ministry of Jordan.
 He held several other functions in the bureaucracy before starting a string of governorships between 1955 and 1961, including Hebron, Irbid, Karak, Ma'an, Nablus and Salt.

-In 1961 he became under-secretary at the Interior Ministry.
+In 1961, he became under-secretary at the Interior Ministry.
 He was Interior Minister between 1964 and 1965.
 Immediately after his term as minister he became the Jordanian ambassador to the three North African countries Algeria, Libya and Tunisia, in which capacity he served in 1965.
-Between 1967 and 1971 he was Jordan's ambassador to Kuwait.
+Between 1967 and 1971, he was Jordan's ambassador to Kuwait.
 After a stint as head of the political department of the Ministry of Foreign Affairs he subsequently retired in 1971.

-He was also Chairman of Jordan Gulf Bank.
+He later served as chairman of the Jordan Gulf Bank.

-Al-Armouti died on 19 August 2015.
+Al-Armouti died on 19 August 2015, aged 91.